miaodl/mygit/readme.txt

-Git is a version control software.
+Git is a distributed version control software.

+Git is nice....

+lius is holy funcking geek...